carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-cov.rst

  It is an error to specify an architecture that is not included in the universal binary or to use an architecture that does not match a non-universal binary.

+.. option:: -summary-only

+ Export only summary information for each file in the coverage data.
+This mode will not export coverage information for smaller units such as individual functions or regions.
+The result will be the same as produced by :program:
+ `llvm-cov report` command, but presented in JSON format rather than text.